YeahitsDivyansh/senseai/README.md

 # SENSAI

 SENSAI is a full-stack AI-powered career coach designed to provide industry insights, mock interviews, resume creation, and cover letter generation.
 It leverages cutting-edge technologies to help professionals assess their skills, understand market demand, and improve their job readiness.
+(Screenshots are under the public folder as img1,img2,...till img11.png)

 ## 🚀 Tech Stack